N700S Series Shinkansen: JR Central

+The first full-production J set (J1) was delivered to JR Central in April 2020, with trains entering revenue service on 1 July 2020.

-JR Central announced in May 2022 that it would add 19 trainsets (304 vehicles) to their current N700S fleet.
-The first two of these trainsets are scheduled to enter service in 2023.
+JR Central announced in May 2022 that it would add 19 trainsets (304 vehicles) to their current N700S fleet at a cost of 114 billion yen ($897m).
+The first two of these trainsets are scheduled to enter service in 2023, with seven trainsets delivered in 2024 and 2025, and three more delivered in 2026.

-Taiwan High Speed Rail

-On March 15, 2023, Taiwan High Speed Rail announced it will purchase 12 new trains consisting of 12 cars each to replace some of its older 700T sets.
-These will be manufactured by an alliance of Hitachi and Toshiba.
+In June 2024, JR Central announced that the Doctor Yellow inspection trains would be replaced by stock-standard N700S trainsets with special monitoring equipment from 2027.

+JR Kyushu

+As of December 2024, the Nishi Kyushu Shinkansen is operated by a fleet of five 6-car JR Kyushu N700S series trainsets.

+For the commencement of the Nishi Kyushu Shinkansen, four 6-car N700S series trainsets were ordered by JR Kyushu.
+Nicknamed "Kamome", these entered service in September 2022.
+Two trains are required during the day, with three trains in operation in the afternoon/evening.
+One train is kept as a spare.

+In August 2023, another 6-car set was delivered to allow for one train to be out of service during regular inspections.

 Operations

 The first N700S sets replaced 700 series trains, and added more rolling stock needed to realize the increased amount of services on the Tokaido Shinkansen planned from 2020.
 The N700S series is expected to gradually replace N700 series sets on the Sanyo, Tokaido, and Kyushu Shinkansen lines.
 A 6-car variant started operations on the Nishi Kyushu Shinkansen on 23 September 2022.

 The train is also planned to run on the proposed Texas Central Railway high-speed line connecting Dallas and Houston.